dynamsoft-docs/barcode-reader-docs/programming/python/api-reference/BarcodeReader/video.md

 ## get_length_of_frame_queue

-Gets current length of the inner frame queue.
+Gets the current length of the inner frame queue.

 ```python
 BarcodeReader.get_length_of_frame_queue()